LaunchCodeEducation/skills-back-end-java/videos/intro-to-spring-boot-model-validation/README.md

 ## References

 - [Java Validation API Annotations](http://docs.oracle.com/javaee/6/tutorial/doc/gircz.html)
 - [Hibernate Validator Annotations](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#validator-defineconstraints-hv-constraints) - **NOTE**: You must have the proper Hibernate package included as part of your project to use these.
 For us, they will be included as part of the `spring-boot-starter-web` dependency that is in our `build.gradle` file.
+This reference was not mentioned in the above video, but it will be discussed and used in the studio for this class.